I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of the Nando’s chicken recipe.

 1. Ingredients for the peri-peri sauce

 What is peri-peri sauce?
 It has a unique flavor that no other sauce comes close to it.
 It is used as the peri-peri marinade for the chicken and the dipping sauce while serving.
+Here is the rundown of some common marinade ingredients for peri-peri sauce.

 The original recipes of peri-peri sauce are made with the African bird’s eye chili.
 However, since this type of chili is unavailable where I live (Malaysia), I choose to use the local bird’s eye chilies, which are pretty similar.